-Pharmacy Technician II - Pharmacy-Drugs Sold to Patients - IP (1.0 FTE,Rotating)
+Pharmacy Technician I - Inpatient Pharm (1.0 FTE,Rotating)

 This position assists the pharmacist in providing pharmaceutical services (e.g. processing prescriptions) in compliance with applicable State Board of Pharmacy regulations.
 Functions include those allowed by the Board of Pharmacy and are always checked before the product is released from the pharmacy.
-The Relief Pharmacy Technician II works under supervision.
-Demonstrates proficiency working in 5 of the pharmacy areas to which technicians are assigned OR demonstrates expertise in 1 of the pharmacy areas and trains new technicians to achieve the appropriate level of competency.
+The Pharmacy Technician works under close supervision.
+Performs entry level work for a minimum of 6 months to about one year (regardless of years of experience gained elsewhere).

 Any combination of education and experience that would likely provide the required knowledge, skills and abilities as well as possession of any required licenses or certifications is qualifying.